-The SC412A requires an external +5V bias supply in addition to the battery.
-If stand-alone capability is required, the +5V supply can be generated with an external linear regulator.
+The SC471/A requires an external +5V bias supply in addition to the VBAT supply.
+If stand-alone capability is required, the +5V bias supply can be generated with an external linear regulator.

 Pseudo-Fixed-Frequency Constant On-Time PWM Controller